OverworldLord/BCDM-Best-Carrots/README.md

 # How to Set up
 1. use eclipse enterprise edition
+2. import the whole project folder
-2. jdk-17.0.1
+3. jdk-17.0.1
-3. postgreSQL 14
+4. postgreSQL 14
-4. import 113021.tar in pgAdmin4
+5. import 113021.tar in pgAdmin4
-5. and run BCDM-Best-Carrots in Eclipse as java application
+6. and run BCDM-Best-Carrots in Eclipse as java application

 Data format